How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 Cons of selling a house by owner

-• FSBO listings tend to sell for less, statistically speaking.
+• You may sell for less, statistically speaking.

 • You’ll be negotiating without help from an expert, which could mean leaving money on the table.

-• Setting the listing price is challenging — you may be tempted to go too high.
-You could also risk under-selling with a low price.
+• You may find it difficult to set the listing price.
+You may be tempted to go too high, or you could also risk under-selling with a low price.

 • You’ll still have selling costs, which may include transfer taxes and settlement fees.
 Not having agent representation could also lead to paying more in seller concessions.

-In spite of the cons, we’ll help you navigate the challenges of FSBO if you’re committed to selling your Pennsylvania house without agent assistance.
+Despite the cons, we’ll help you navigate the challenges of FSBO if you’re committed to selling your Pennsylvania house without agent assistance.
 For some, selling a home FSBO is a challenge worth accepting, and success can be measured in more ways than one.

 Steps to sell a house by owner

-Next, let’s review the FSBO process step by step.
+Let’s review the FSBO process step by step.

 1. Prepare your house for sale

-Whether you’re selling with an agent or FSBO, at a minimum you’ll want to get your Pennsylvania home into respectable shape before any showings to increase your chances of receiving a fair price.
+Whether you’re selling with an agent or FSBO, at a minimum, you’ll want to get your Pennsylvania home into respectable shape before any showings to increase your chances of receiving a fair price.
 Here are a few standard tasks to add to the list.

 Indoors